 - Face on the Cover: Ultravisitor.

-- Shobaleader One: d'Demonstrator would also be an example, except Jenkinson is wearing a face-concealing LED helmet.
+- Shobaleader One: d'Demonstrator and Ufabulum (regular edition) would also be examples, except both feature Jenkinson wearing a face-concealing LED helmet.

 - Hidden Track: